pauljickling/notes/rust/03_basics.md

 # Rust Basics

 After creating a project using Cargo, you will typically create a main.rs file in your src directory.
-Like in C++, Rust files always have a main function wrapper.
+Like in C++, Rust files typically have a main function wrapper.

 ```
 fn main() {